algorandfoundation/beaker/docs/source/decorators.rst

 If a single OnComplete should be handled by a given method, use one of the pre-defined helpers.

-.. autofunction:: create
+.. autodecorator:: create
-.. autofunction:: delete
+.. autodecorator:: delete
-.. autofunction:: update
+.. autodecorator:: update
-.. autofunction:: opt_in
+.. autodecorator:: opt_in
-.. autofunction:: close_out
+.. autodecorator:: close_out
-.. autofunction:: clear_state
+.. autodecorator:: clear_state